 When you call, the police dispatcher will ask what your emergency is.
 Give the dispatcher the necessary information and answer any questions.

 IMPORTANT: Do NOT hang up until the dispatcher hangs up.
 They may have important instructions to relay to you.

-After you hang up, return to the victim or wait at the stated location for university police to arrive.
+After you hang up, return to the victim or wait at the stated location for university police and emergency responders to arrive.
 They will directly contact Tulane EMS and provide up-to-date and exact information on both the patient and the location.

 If you are the patient or a bystander to a call, remain calm and let the crew work.
 Don't crowd the patient or the crew.
 If a crew member asks you to step back, please do so.
 Interfering with the work of an EMT while on a call is an offense punishable by law.
 Those who interfere may be arrested.

 BE AWARE!
 Bystanders or witnesses can provide valuable information to the EMTs on scene.
 Try to remember exactly what happened.
 Some details you may think are minor can be very important.
 Try to recall:

 Make sure the patient has their identification, insurance cards, and other necessary personal information.
 This information is important for the hospital staff to be able to identify the patient and to know who to contact in case of emergency.
 Tulane EMS allows ONE person to accompany a patient to the hospital.
 In most cases, the passenger rides in the front of the ambulance, as the crew must tend to the patient in the back.

 Tulane EMS does not allow anyone who has consumed drugs or alcohol to accompany a patient to the hospital.
 There are too many liabilities with allowing persons under the influence into an emergency vehicle.

 If you are accompanying a friend, be prepared for a wait.
 Bring a book or some homework to occupy your time.